Lindbladian versus Postselected Non-Hermitian Topology

-Physically, NH Hamiltonians arise in open quantum dynamics under a postselection of measurement outcomes~\cite{Daley_2014}.
+Physically, NH Hamiltonians arise in open quantum dynamics under a postselection of measurement outcomes~\cite{Daley_2014, breuer_petruccione}.
 Starting with a state of $N$ particles, if measurements of the particle number are performed to guarantee no particle is lost or gained from the environment, the resulting effective dynamics is described by a NH Hamiltonian.
 With $N \gg 1$ however, such postselection becomes near impossible, as the chance that no quantum jump has occurred in any given time interval vanishes exponentially fast with the particle number.
 This means that pure states evolving under NH Hamiltonians — even those that are non-interacting — are often inadequate physical descriptions of open quantum condensed matter.
 To alleviate this shortcoming, we investigate to what extent postselected NH point-gap topology survives in a full Lindblad treatment of the open quantum dynamics of density matrices~\cite{lindblad1976generators,gorini1976completely,Daley_2014, CHOI1975, JAMIOLKOWSKI1972}.
-The analogue of non-interacting NH Hamiltonians are quadratic Lindbladians with linear jump operators, which do not suffer from the aforementioned problems regarding their many-body interpretation.
-We first recall third quantization~\cite{Prosen_2008, Prosen_2010} that can be used to solve such systems.
+The analog of non-interacting NH Hamiltonians are quadratic Lindbladians with linear jump operators, which do not suffer from the aforementioned problems regarding their many-body interpretation.
+We first recall third quantization~\cite{Prosen_2008, Prosen_2010} which can be used to solve such quadratic systems, both bosonic and fermionic.
+While we focus on fermions here, the bosonic case can be treated analogously as shown in the Supplementary Material (SM)~\footnote{See the Supplementary Material for detailed derivations, including the explicit form of the steady state and relaxation modes, as well as the bosonic theory.}.

 \emph{Lindbladian band structure---} Absent interactions, the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation takes as input a Hermitian Hamiltonian $H$ determining the unitary part of the dynamics, and a family of jump operators $\{J_m\}_m$ that capture the interaction with an environment.
-The time evolution of the density operator $\rho$ describing the quantum system in question is then given by
+The time ($\tau$) evolution of the density operator $\rho$ describing the quantum system in question is then given by

 Here we have defined the \emph{postselected} NH Hamiltonian

 that governs dynamics conditioned on the absence of quantum jump events~\cite{Daley_2014}.
 To determine the role of postselection in stabilizing point gap topology, we consider a U(1) charge-conserving $\Hpost$,